 In the Outlook, the system is evaluated under various future system conditions and resource buildouts to provide multiple potential future outcomes for analysis.
 Unlike previous Economic Planning studies, which only evaluated a single base case, the Outlook evaluates three reference cases.
-The development of each of the reference cases leverages NYISO's expertise in power system data and modeling as well as ongoing meaningful engagement with stakeholders.
+The development of each reference case leverages NYISO's expertise in power system data and modeling as well as ongoing meaningful engagement with stakeholders.